 The CIDBT does not dictate training methods or behavioural reformation techniques.
 We encourage wide reading on an array of canine topics.
-On, that basis you should be aware that the reading material we have selected gives a range of views to enable the student to be well versed in all manners of training, behaviour, health and well-being, these views are not necessarily the views of the tutor delivering the course, the CIDBT nor are you expected to follow blindly methods or ideologies that do not suit your modus operandi.
+On that basis you should be aware that the reading material we have selected gives a range of views to enable the student to be well versed in all manners of training, behaviour, health and well-being, these views are not necessarily the views of the tutor delivering the course or the CIDBT, nor are you expected to follow blindly methods or ideologies that do not suit your modus operandi.
 Your tutor will be working full-time in the related canine subject area and will deliver feedback based on many years of success in professional practice.

 What is Home Study?

 You are able to study at your own pace within your own schedule guided by professionals.
 This enables you to complete courses around your own current work and family commitments.

 Our flexible study methods bring learning to life, combining top quality course materials and video media.
 You’re never on your own, thanks to plenty of on-going tutor support with real people you can talk to.

 - I want to know more about the Workshops

 Please see the workshop page here for full details of our workshops, if you have any other questions, please use our Contact Us form.

 - What help and support do I get?